-This document has described the set of dissemination material that is currently available, including training modules, "hands-on" exercises, e-learning, testbeds, press releases, conference presentations, news bulletins, brochures, leaflets, posters, web-based publications, etc..
-It will be updated every 6 months, with new items such as Deployment Use Cases, which are produced as separate deliverables.
+This document has described the set of dissemination material that is currently available, including training modules, "hands-on" exercises, the e-learning package, IPv6 labs, press releases, conference presentations, news bulletins, brochures, leaflets, posters, web-based publications, etc. It has been updated yearly to deliver the most accurate and updated information regarding IPv6 to our trainees.
+This effort will continue in the follow up project "6DEPLOY-2" currently under negotiation with the European Commission.